 - Media impressions

-- PR Points
+- PR points

 Number of publications

 To calculate this metric, you should deduct the advertising rates from a publication’s media kit (likely available on their website).
-So for example, if the media in which your press release or article appeared charges $3,000 for publishing it, your story has a value of $3,000.
+So for example, if the media outlet in which your press release or article appeared charges $3,000 for publishing it, your story has a value of $3,000.

 You’ll be able to estimate the potential impact of coverage by tracking reach when your company is highlighted or discussed.
-It will also help public relations teams decide which media outlets to choose and evaluate their output.
+It will also help public relations teams decide which media outlets to choose, and evaluate their output.